 Isakson, Tester Applaud Senate Passage of Veterans’ Benefits Legislation

-Bipartisan bill to boost veterans’ disability compensation heads to president’s desk
+Bipartisan bill to boost veterans’ disability compensation, accommodate for cost-of-living adjustment heads to president’s desk

 WASHINGTON – U.S. Senators Johnny Isakson, R-Ga., and Jon Tester, D-Mont., chairman and ranking member of the Senate Committee on Veterans’ Affairs, today applauded Senate passage of the Veterans’ Compensation Cost-of-Living Adjustment Act of 2019, bipartisan legislation to increase veterans’ disability benefits from the Department of Veterans Affairs (VA).
 The legislation previously passed the U.S. House of Representatives on May 21 and now heads to the president’s desk to be signed into law.